In this article, we look at the Bowflex Blaze Home Gym, to see if it will suit your needs.

 Choosing fitness equipment requires careful research and consideration of the results you wish to achieve from your workouts.

-That was a long time ago, so you may be wondering if recent models are still regarded as being among the best home gyms on the market.
+Their original home gym, the Bowflex 2000X, set a new industry standard when it debuted in 1986.
+Of course that was a long time ago, so you may be wondering if recent models are still regarded as being among the best home gyms on the market.
 You may also want to know if this model would be a good choice for the average user.

 In this Bowflex Blaze Home Gym review, I will answers these questions, and more.
 We will go over the key aspects of the machine, and the advantages and drawbacks of owning one.
-I will also include a Bowflex Blaze exercise list containing the exercises you can do on the machine, and the muscles the muscle groups they target.
+I will also include a Bowflex Blaze exercise list containing the exercises you can do on the machine, and the muscle groups they target.

 Hopefully, if you are considering purchasing one of these gyms, you will learn something that will make your decision an easier one.